joeykilpatrick/aws-mediaconnect-multiviewer/README.md

 ### AWS MediaConnect Multiviewer

 A multiviewer for AWS MediaConnect flows.
+Companion blog post [here](https://blog.kilpatrick.cloud/posts/mediaconnect-multiviewer/).

 This repository is a proof-of-concept for live video mixing for MediaConnect flows using AWS ECS containers.
 In this case, four MediaConnect streams are mixed by an FFmpeg container to produce a 4-panel video stream.